TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/dogecoin-rpc.md

 ### Parameters
 * `Object`
-    * `connectedAccount` : `String` - _(Required)_ The connected account's first external address.
+    * `account` : `String` - _(Required)_ The connected account's first external address.
+    * `intentions` : `String[]` - _(Optional)_ Filter what addresses to return, e.g. "payment" or "ordinal".

 ### Returns
+* `Array`
     * `Object`
-    * `utxoAddresses`: `Array` - Addresses with at least one UTXO, including unconfirmed ones.
-Empty array if no UTXOs.
-    * `receiveAddresses`: `Array` - External addresses to receive Bitcoin from others.
-    * `changeAddresses`: `Array` - Internal addresses to receive Bitcoin from self.

-Dynamic wallets **should** include minimum 2 and maximum 5 unused addresses in `receiveAddresses` and `changeAddresses` respectively.
-By returning fewer addresses the user experience worsens as [getAccountAddresses](#getAccountAddresses) must be called more often.
-By returning more addresses, dapps potentially monitor and learn about future transactions.
+        * `address` : `String` - _(Required)_ Public address belonging to the account.
+        * `publicKey` : `String` - _(Optional)_ Public key for the derivation path in hex, without 0x prefix.
+        * `path` : `String` - _(Optional)_ Derivation path of the address e.g. "m/44'/3'/0'/0/0".
+        * `intention`: `String` - _(Optional)_ Intention of the address, e.g. "payment" or "ordinal".

+Wallets **should** always include the first external address and all addresses with one or more UTXOs, unless they're filtered by `intentions`.

+Wallets **should** emit a `bip122_addressesChanged` event for every account and BIP122 chain ID, after connection approval and when changes are detected.
+The event data should have the same format as the `getAccountAddresses` result.

+Dynamic wallets **should** include minimum 2 unused change and receive addresses.
+Otherwise dapps may have to request [getAccountAddresses](#getAccountAddresses) after every transaction to discover the new addresses and keep track of the user's total balance.

 Wallets **must** never return more than 20 unused addresses to avoid breaking the [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).

 ### Example: Dynamic Wallet
 The example below specifies a result from a dynamic wallet.
-Only unused `receiveAddresses` and `changeAddresses` are returned.
+For the sake of this example, receive and change addresses with index 3-4 are considered unused and address with path m/44'/3'/0'/0/2 is considered to have UTXOs.

+Assuming the dapp monitors all returned addresses for balance changes, a new request to `getAccountAddresses` is only needed when all UTXOs have been spent, all unused receive or all unused change addresses have been used.

 ```javascript
 // Request